 This document explains the calculations that we make behind the scene to estimate whether a client will be able to afford a particular event at a particular price, given everything else going on in their life.

-This article provides an explanation of the various types of personalized recommendations you may see in your Plan page.
+This article provides an explanation of the various types of personalized recommendations you may see in your Insights page.

 Potential Impacts of Economic Scenarios